 An MFRW Author Post – and check out the other blogs on the hop!

-My birthday is coming up!
-Next Tuesday, I turned 26, a milestone that puts me well out of my early twenties and hopefully comes with big changes and moves.
+It’s my birthday!
+And there’s no better time to talk about gifts!
 Looking inward to see the great gifts I’ve been given over the years helps me to reconcile some of the worry and nerves I feel over these new next steps and reminds me what really matters.

 I’ve been given some amazing gifts over the years – signed copies of my favorite books, witty book-themed t-shirts, gorgeous spring dresses.
 I have a lot of interests and love a lot of things and I am lucky to spend time with those who know me well enough to always make me so happy.

 But the best gifts I’ve ever been given aren’t really gifts at all.
 They’re moments.

 When I was sixteen, my grandparents took me with them on a family trip to Italy for my birthday, where my art historian heart soared at meeting the classics face-to-face in the cities of their birth and my cousins and I ate gelato three times a day.

 When I turned twenty-one, my best friend scooped me up for a weekend in the Poconos, where we learned that Pennsylvania has strict drinking laws and isn’t the best choice for a twenty-first celebration, but the local theater, adorable B&B, and gorgeous sites more than made up for it.